By Carli Friedman, Director of Research, CQL

 Although transportation can be a major barrier for people with disabilities, transportation plays a critical role in people with disabilities’ quality of life and community integration.
 In fact, transportation is a social determinant of health (United States Office of Disease Prevention and Health Promotion, n.d.).

 For these reasons, this month’s Capstone Newsletter focuses on expanding people with disabilities’ access to transportation.
-First, we hear from Michael Clausen, a Quality Enhancement Specialist at CQL, about some ways organizations can maximize people with disabilities’ use of transportation.
+First, we hear from Michael Clausen, Director of Personal Outcomes at CQL, about some ways organizations can maximize people with disabilities’ use of transportation.
 Then, Christina Smith, Cheryl Grant, and Jim Lockwood from Orange Grove Center share how their organization applies technology to help promote the independence of the people they support.

 A Roadmap To Transportation Supports